gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 5-5-21
+Camera out in lafayette.

+Align was tricky...the camera live-view didn't pick up on polaris.
+Instead did it by taking two frames and comparing through the mac "finder" window...not too bad.

+The computer controlled focus kept jumping back to the "auto" mode...even though the settings said differently.
+Means that to get a crystal focus, I really need to decrease the aperature (f10), meaning more exposure time.
+The more I'm zoomed in, the harder the focus.
+Although I *can* get it with smaller ap values...

+Got decent leo triplet, whirlpool, and herc.

+Oh, and dew was an issue.
+That might have been some of the trouble with my polaris align and focus...

+*****
 # 4-4-21
 More VS EQ tests....confirmed app and program were happy during the day.
 I'm a little worried that my 15 min calc was off.